 Easley grew up poor in the segregated South before the Civil Rights Movement.
 Even though she was never intended to have a high school education, her mother told her, “You can be anything you want to be, but you do have to work at it."
 And work at it she did, going on to write computer models for the Centaur rocket stage that led to the successful flight of the Cassini spacecraft to Saturn in 1997.

+Easley studied pharmacy for two years in college, but then married and moved to Cleveland.
+After reading an article about women working as computers at the NASA Lewis Flight Propulsion Laboratory in Cleveland, she applied for a job the next day, becoming one of just four African Americans at the Lab.
 Easley's work on rocket propulsion was important for launching many other spacecrafts, including the Viking and Voyager missions, as well as the Space Shuttle and weather and military satellites.
 While working full-time at NASA, she earned a degree in mathematics.
 Later she wrote code that modeled efficient energy storage and conversion systems for solar power and hybrid vehicle batteries.

 Mark Dean grew up in a segregated town in East Tennessee and graduated from the University of Tennessee with a degree in Electrical Engineering.
 Dean went to work for IBM and later became one of the inventors of the IBM personal computer, holding three of the nine original patents.

 Dean returned to graduate school, earning a PhD at Stanford, all while working for IBM.
 Along with colleague Dennis Moeller, he developed the Industry Standard Architecture bus (ISA) which allowed external devices, such as keyboards and speakers, to be plugged into the PC.
 He led development of the first color monitor for the PC, and the team that developed the first gigahertz chip, able to make a billion calculations per second.